 I asked two questions at the end of the presentation:

-1. Do you think this effort could be better spent enhancing existing structures, particularly local government?
+- Could this effort could be better spent enhancing existing structures, particularly local government?

-I find that deeply cynical and disconcerting.
+I find that cynical and disconcerting.

-Elected representatives aren't beyond criticism.
 Councils, like other spheres of government, have their issues.
 Local government can be parochial - captured by narrow interests, dominated by loud voices and resistant to change.
 Some Councillors are incompetent, or driven by ego or self-interest.
 Some Councils make poor decisions.

 But dismissing democratic accountability altogether is reckless.
 As I wrote in this piece: when we decouple decision-making from accountability, we create a dangerous vacuum.
 Citizens’ assemblies can enrich the democratic process but cannot shortcut them without running into a legitimacy problem.
-Elected leaders still carry ultimate responsibility for decisions - and are removable if people disagree with them.
-This matters.

-It is unhelpful to invent parallel democratic structures instead of improving the institutions we already have, and particularly unhelpful to do so on the basis of undermining those institutions.
-No sphere of government is undermined as consistently and contemptuously as local government.
+It is unhelpful to invent parallel democratic structures instead of improving the institutions we already have - particularly unhelpful to do so on the basis of undermining those institutions.
+And no sphere of government is undermined as consistently and contemptuously as local government.

 Local government and political gaslighting